HENON

 HENON (HEliospheric pioNeer for sOlar and interplanetary threats defeNce), is a planned space weather and technology demonstration mission by the European Space Agency (ESA) in the form of a 12U CubeSat.
 It will be ESA's first stand-alone deep space CubeSat.
 The goal of the mission is to demonstrate solar storm forecasting capabilities with 3–6 hours of advance warning before a storm reaches Earth, a considerable improvement compared to the current warning time.
-The launch of HENON is planned for the end of 2026.
+The launch of HENON is planned for March 2027.

 Background

 HENON is funded through the Element 3 of the ESA's General Support Technology Programme (GSTP), which supports In Orbit Demonstration of new technologies.
 These missions combine technology demonstration with practical applications.
 The mission's prime contractor is Argotec in Italy and its Program Manager at Argotec is Davide Monferrini.

 Spacecraft

 HENON's electric propulsion system is being developed by a UK consortium led by Mars Space.
 A miniature X-band space transponder and a solar array drive assembly are being developed by IMT in Italy.
 The spacecraft's power conditioning & distribution unit is being developed by Argotec.
 The xenon gas gridded ion engine is similar to the one used on the BepiColombo mission to Mercury, though miniaturised for CubeSat applications.